 This is what I’m asking of us, males and females.
 A little more understanding.
 A little more love.

 I don’t know of a deeper love than between two people who have suffered hardship and oppression and stayed together.
-Who knows how it feels to be disrespected, misused, and abused.
+Two people who knows how it feels to be disrespected, misused, and abused.

 There is no better soulmate than someone who has your back even when you can’t stand on your own two feet.
-Who understand your strengths as well as your weaknesses.
+Someone who understands your strengths as well as your weaknesses.
 Who can empathize with you even in your darkest hours.

 This is the potential of black love.

 If we are to ever return to the prominence of our ancient ancestors and regain our status in the world, our love of our own culture must play a vital role.